scawful/yaze/docs/infrastructure.md

 - [app/gfx/bitmap.cc](../src/app/gfx/bitmap.cc)
 - [app/gfx/bitmap.h](../src/app/gfx/bitmap.cc)

 This class is responsible for creating, managing, and manipulating bitmap data, which can be displayed on the screen using SDL2 Textures and the ImGui draw list.
+It also provides functions for exporting these bitmaps to the clipboard in PNG format using libpng.